Steel, Peech and Tozer: Brinsworth Hot Strip Mill

-Nationalisation
+Nationalisation and decline

-Since the end of the Second World War many industrial companies in South Yorkshire faced problems due to the decline in the need for their products.

-The large steel producers within the United Kingdom were nationalised in 1951 under the Labour Government, but, just two years later Steel, Peech & Tozer was de-nationalised.
-By the 1950s Templeborough's open hearth furnaces were in need of replacement and the United Steel Companies set about the task of updating its melting facilities.
-Plans, under the name “Operation SPEAR” (Steel Peech Electric Arc Reorganization), brought the most modern electric arc furnaces to the company, six of these replacing the 14 open hearth furnaces.
-When completed Templeborough Melting Shop became the world's largest electric arc steel making plant with a capability of producing 1.8 million tons per year.

 Nationalised again in 1967, the works became part of British Steel Corporation.
-It was yo-yo time within the industry, the works was privatized and became known as Rotherham Engineering Steels, returning to become part of British Steel again and, in due course part of a take-over by the Anglo-Dutch company Corus.
+It was yo-yo time within the industry, the works was privatised and became known as Rotherham Engineering Steels, returning to become part of British Steel again and, in due course part of a take-over by the Anglo-Dutch company Corus.

-With the installation of a continuous casting machine in the early 1980s there was something of a revival in the fortunes of the works, however, this was only to last for 10 years, the giant works melting its last in 1993.
+With the installation of a continuous casting machine in the early 1980s there was something of a revival in the fortunes of the works, however, this was not to last.
+By 1986, as few as one of the arc furnaces may have been in operation at Templeborough - most of the others had been moved to Aldwarke works.
+The Templeborough steelworks ceased operations in 1993.

 Sport

 The company had its own football team, which was prominent in the pre-Second World War era.

+In 1932, some workers founded the Phoenix Golf Club after getting permission to create a golf course on some former farmland.
+The club is still going to this day.

+Redevelopment

 Magna

 The melting shop was not demolished but, after a period of "sleep", was to become the Magna Science Adventure Centre, one of the more successful of the Millennium projects.
 The surrounding site is being redeveloped as a Business park.

-Redevelopment
+Templeborough Biomass Power Plant

 Part of the site previously owned by Arconic (formerly Alcoa, formerly Firth Rixson), to the west of Riverside Nature Park, has since been redeveloped as a 40 MW biomass power station fuelled by waste wood constructed by a joint venture between Interserve Construction Limited and Babcock & Wilcox, Volund.